 The Field Sobriety Tests Are Hard To Perform Sober

-Many factors can lead to failed field sobriety test.
+Many factors can lead to failed field sobriety tests.
 Omaha DUI defense attorneys must first look at if the officer performed the test correctly.

 The Breath Testing Machine Is Inaccurate

-The State will rely on the maintenance certification of the Datamaster machine that will state, when testing a know solution, the machine returned a result that was within 5% of what it should.
+The State will rely on the maintenance certification of the Datamaster machine and will state when testing a known solution, the machine returned a result that was within 5% of what it should.